 Of course, war propaganda was quick on picking up the civilian’s interest in war dogs, these silent heroes, and use it as this French postcards shows.
 This postcard (bellow) was banned in 1915 because censors felt its cruel spirit was demeaning to France.

 So far we saw how the friendship between humans and dog started, some 26 000 years ago. we saw how dogs joined kings in battles and why dogs are so indispensable during war.
-We saw how dogs helped in the trenches.
+We saw how canines helped in the trenches as scouts, sentries, ambulance and messenger dogs.
 Next time we will look at dogs who pulled machine guns and sleigh and then at some mascot dogs of WW1 and WW2 as well as how the role dogs plaid during the Second World War changed.
 And we won’t stop there, so be sure to return and check new blog posts.

 Do check out my book Joyful Trouble, A humorous read about an incredible dog and how he had found his true, yet unexpected calling.
 It is a book for all ages.